31 Insane Roofing Statistics You Will Hear About in 2023

 12) Distrust of Marketing Agencies

 Nearly 70% of roofing companies lack trust in their existing marketing provider.
-As a result, it’s important to choose from a list of reputable roofing SEO companies in 2023.
-Working with an agency that focuses on roofers is a much safer bet when investing in digital promotion.
+As a result, it’s important to choose from a list of reputable roofing SEO companies in 2025.

 Source: Roofer’s Guild